Joe’s Pasta House in Rio Rancho

 13 November 2012: Another unique appetizer is the hot antipasti for two, an entree-sized portion that features stuffed eggplant (with rich Polly-O Premium Ricotta Cheese from New Jersey), clams, calamari, shrimp and mussels baked and served with marinara sauce.
 The shrimp have that snap that signifies freshness and a sweet brininess that’s addictive.
 The marinara is among the best we’ve had in New Mexico–slightly sweet, barely acidic and wholly addictive, but it’s the eggplant that makes me want to sing like Bob Morris.
 Prepared incorrectly eggplant can leave a “metallic” taste in your mouth that may last for days.
 The Pasta House chefs know what they’re doing with eggplant!
 By itself, it’s quite good, but the Pasta House tops it with melted mozzarella and bits of prosciutto.

-Addictive is an apt description for a lighty breaded eggplant stuffed with ricotta cheese, prosciutto and sauteed spinach, topped with marinara sauce and mozzarella cheese.
+22 January 2017: Addictive is an apt description for a lightly breaded eggplant stuffed with ricotta cheese, prosciutto and sauteed spinach, topped with marinara sauce and mozzarella cheese.
 Eggplant is the bane of my kitchen, a dish I’ve never been able to prepare well (hence my aforementioned references to “metallic” taste), but Joe’s rendition comes highly recommended by a trusted fellow gastronome and friend Dave Hurayt who calls it “exquisite…more than a full meal.”
 Dave knows what he’s talking about.
 He’s a world-traveler who’s experienced the very best in Italian food throughout Boston, New York City and Italy.
 Another friend, Bruce “Sr. Plata” Silver calls this the very best dish on Joe’s formidable menu.
 My Italian sister-in-law says it’s just like her sainted mama used to make.

 16 November 2013: Joe’s fried breaded butternut squash and ricotta ravioli is one of those seasonal appetizers which may have you wishing it was autumn all year round.
 Four raviolis, each the size of an iPhone are served with a piñon cream sauce so rich and decadent, it should come with a warning.
 As addictive as the ravioli are, they’re also so rich you couldn’t possibly eat more than two, but you’ll relish every single morsel.
 The butternut squash and ricotta combination is a perfect blend of semi-sweet and savory, buttery and creamy.
 The sauce features not only woodsy New Mexico piñon, but nutmeg and cinnamon to accentuate the squash.
 This is one seriously good, ultra rich, ultra delicious appetizer.

-The pasta dishes are infused with flavor; it is apparent the chef’s culinary skills are as plentiful as are the portions.
+While the pasta dishes are infused with flavor, it’s apparent the chef’s culinary skills are as plentiful as are the portions.
 Joe’s Pasta House is by no means a one-trick pasta.
 In August, 2009, the menu was upscaled with the addition of an admirable cavalcade of chops: Porterhouse steak, French style pork chops, lamb chops and more.
 These are chops the type of which you might expect to find in Chicago, the “City of Big Shoulders.”
 If Joe has his way, perhaps Rio Rancho should be called “City of Big Chops.”
 Lamb chops.
 Pork chops.
 Porterhouse steaks.

-The New Zealand lamb chops are cloud-like luscious and redolent with grilled flavor.
+15 January 2014: The Colorado lamb chops are cloud-like luscious and redolent with grilled flavor.
 At about an inch thick, they’re the antithesis of the tiny, emasculated chops so many restaurants serve and each order includes four prepared to your exacting specifications.
 At medium rare as the chef recommends they be prepared, the flavorful juices flow as you cut into them.
 As with much of the lamb served in restaurants, the inherent gaminess associated with lamb has been somewhat bred out which is why medium rare works so well.
 These chops are tender and succulent with just the slightest hint of fat for additional flavor.
 They’re also not served in the “Frenched” style with the bone “handle” for easy handling.
 The lamb chops are served with creamy mashed Klondike Rose potatoes and a ramekin of delicious gravy made from pan drippings.